vishwa-187/vishwa-187/README.md

 <h1 align="center">Hey there 👋, I'm Vishwa Shah👩🏽‍💻.</h1>

-- 🔭 I’m currently working on **Full Stack Web Development**
+- 🔭 I’m currently working on **Full Stack Web Development.**

-- 🌱 I’m currently learning **Data Analysis**
+- 🌱 I’m currently learning **Data Analysis and Data Structures and Algorithms.**

-- 👯 I’m looking to collaborate on **some innovative ideas**
+- 👯 I’m looking to collaborate on **Web Development and Data Science Projects.**

-- 👩🏽‍💻 All of my projects are available at https://github.com/vishwa-187
+- 👩🏽‍💻 All of my projects are available at **https://github.com/vishwa-187**.

 - 📫 How to reach me **vishwashah180701@gmail.com**